mshimizu-kx/docs/docs/interfaces/protobuf/examples.md

 2020.03.23
 ```

-You can find more examples in :fontawesome-brands-github: [Protobufkdb repository](https://github.com/KxSystems/protobufkdb).
+You can find more examples in :fontawesome-brands-github: [protobufkdb/examples](https://github.com/KxSystems/protobufkdb/tree/master/examples).